julien-blanchard/underground-tapes-soundtrack/README.md

 ## FAQ

 * *Why did you create this webpage?
-Surely you must be looking for money or something*: Just like you, I grew up watching these videos over and over again.
+Surely you must be looking for money or something* - Just like you, I grew up watching these videos over and over again.
 The Discogs and YouTube / Bandcamp / SoundCloud links do not contain any affiliate id or anything of the sort.

 * *This webpage looks dodgy.
-Why should I trust you?*: By all means, you should never trust anybody on the internet.
+Why should I trust you?* - By all means, you should never trust anybody on the internet.
 This is why I have made the source code for this website public.
 You can find it directly on this GitHub repository.

-* *This must be illegal*: All that this webpage does is link to a bunch of YouTube videos.
+* *This must be illegal* - All that this webpage does is link to a bunch of YouTube videos.
 Now whether these videos are being legally hosted on YouTube or not, I cannot tell.

-* *How can I save the YouTube or BandCamp songs as mp3 files?*: Message me 🙂.
+* *How can I save the YouTube or BandCamp songs as mp3 files?* - Message me 🙂.

-* *Is this AI generated?*: Nope, I wrote all the code / content for this webpage myself.
+* *Is this AI generated?* - Nope, I wrote all the code / content for this webpage myself.

-* *This is one of the ugliest webpages that I have ever seen!*: Thanks!
+* *This is one of the ugliest webpages that I have ever seen!* - Thanks!

 ## Contribute